what taxes do i have to pay when i sell my house Oregon

 Do I have to pay Oregon state income taxes after selling my home?

-Yes, you may have to pay Oregon state income taxes if you make a profit from selling your home.
+Yes, you may have to pay Oregon state income taxes if you profit from selling your home.
 However, there are exemptions for primary residences under certain conditions.
 A tax advisor can help you understand these benefits.

 Can I claim any tax exemptions on my Oregon home sale?